RAG Web Browser API - Search & Extract avatar

 Share

-RAG Web Browser — Search Google & Extract Web Content for LLMs
+RAG Web Browser API - Search & Extract for AI Agents

 Web browser designed for AI agents, RAG pipelines, and LLM applications.
-Search Google, scrape the top results, and get clean Markdown content — ready to inject into prompts, vector databases, or retrieval pipelines.
-Similar to ChatGPT's web browsing, but as an API you control.
+Search Google or provide direct public URLs, then get clean Markdown, text, or HTML content ready to inject into prompts, vector databases, or retrieval pipelines.
+Use it when you need a controllable Apify API run with dataset output, scheduling, proxies, and webhooks.

-Give your AI agent the ability to search the web and read any page — in one API call.
+Give your AI agent the ability to search the web and read public pages that are accessible to the actor — in one API call.

 Main features